Facts of Benito Juárez, Tlaxcala

 In the town of Benito Juárez, 0 men aged 3 years and older were registered who speak an indigenous language and do not speak Spanish.

-There are 4 women aged 3 years or older who speak an indigenous language and Spanish in this region.
+There are 4 men in the population of 3 years and older who speak some indigenous language and Spanish in this area.

 Of the male population in Mexico, 16 are considered Afro-Mexican or Afro-descendants.